mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate.md

 **Vision One**

 11. Go to `Product Instance` App and verify the DSM On Premise being conncted.
-12. Optionally install Endpoint Sensor to the instances.

 ![alt text](images/ds-integrate-14b.png "Vision One")

-## Install Basecamp Agent on Instances
+## Install Endpoint Sensor on Instances

 First, lets get the `ssh` commands to access our servers by running